| | | | |

 • Mix the color into the dry cookie crumbs.

-• Liquid will make the mixture clump up a bit.
+• The liquid will make the mixture clump up a bit.

-• Then process in the coffee grinder, pulse few times and check the texture.
+• Then, process in the coffee grinder, pulse a few times, and check the texture.

-• I used water and alcohol to make the Cookie Moss.
+• I made the cookie moss using water and alcohol.
 Cookie moss made with water took a bit longer to dry in the oven.
-Other than that I haven’t noticed any other differences.
+Other than that, I haven’t noticed any other differences.

 How to make Cookie Moss